-Child Sexual Exploitation (CSE)

-Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
-In Essex, the definition of Child Sexual Exploitation (CSE) from the Department of Education (DfE, 2017) has been adopted:
+Child Sexual Exploitation (CSE) Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
+In Essex, the definition of Child Sexual Exploitation (CSE) from the Department of Education (DfE, 2017) has been adopted: 7 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years

 "Child Sexual Exploitation is a form of child sexual abuse.
 It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology".
 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
-The

-BOARD designated safeguarding lead is the named CSE Lead in school on these issues and will work with other agencies as appropriate.

-Female Genital Mutilation (FGM)

-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.
+This one page process map sets out arrangements for CSE in Essex.
+Child criminal exploitation Child criminal exploitation is a geographically widespread form of harm which is a typical feature of county lines criminal activity (county lines is when drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban areas and seaside towns).
+Our school works with key partners locally to prevent and respond to child criminal exploitation.
+Domestic abuse Domestic abuse can take many forms, including psychological, physical, sexual, financial and emotional.
+Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
+We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.
+Female Genital Mutilation (FGM) FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
 It is illegal in the UK and a form of child abuse.
 As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
-Our school will operate in accordance with the statutory requirements relating to this issue, and in line with existing local safeguarding procedures.
+Our school will operate in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.
+Forced marriage A forced marriage is one entered into without the full consent of one or both parties.

-Forced marriage

-A forced marriage is one entered into without the full consent of one or both parties.
 It is where violence, threats or other forms of coercion is used and is a crime.
 Our staff understand how to report concerns where this may be an issue.
+8 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years